We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 LANDLORD’S MAINTENANCE AND REPAIR Sample Clauses

 LANDLORD’S MAINTENANCE AND REPAIR.
-Subject to Section 7.1 and Article XI, Landlord shall maintain in good operating condition and repair all parts of the Premises that are not Tenant’s obligation under Section 7.1 and all areas outside of the Premises including, without limitation, all portions and elements of the roof (including sky lights and related seals), foundations, footings, the exterior surfaces of the exterior walls of the Building (including exterior glass and doors), structural walls, passenger and freight elevators and the structural, life/safety, electrical and mechanical systems (except for HVAC systems and equipment) in or serving the Building, except that Tenant at its expense shall make all repairs which Landlord deems reasonably necessary as a result of the act or negligence of Tenant, its agents, employees, invitees, subtenants or contractors.
-Landlord shall have the right to employ or designate any reputable person or firm, including any employee or agent of Landlord or any of Landlord’s affiliates or divisions, to perform any service, repair or maintenance function.
-Landlord need not make any other improvements or repairs except as specifically required under this Lease, and nothing contained in this Section shall limit Landlord’s right to reimbursement from Tenant for reasonable maintenance, repair costs and replacement costs as provided elsewhere in this Lease (but subject to any limitations therein provided).
-Tenant understands that it shall not make repairs at Landlord’s expense or by rental offset.
+Subject to Section 7.1 and Article XI, Landlord shall provide service, maintenance and repair with respect to any air conditioning, ventilating or heating equipment which serves the Premises (exclusive, however, of supplemental HVAC equipment serving only the Premises), and shall maintain in good repair the roof, foundations, footings, the exterior surfaces of the exterior walls of the Building (including exterior glass), and the structural, electrical and mechanical systems, except that Tenant at its expense shall make all repairs which Landlord deems reasonably necessary as a result of the act or negligence of Tenant, its agents, employees, invitees, subtenants or contractors.
+Landlord shall have the right to employ or designate any reputable person or firm, including any employee or agent of Landlord or any of Landlord's affiliates or divisions, to perform any service, repair or maintenance function.
+Landlord need not make any other improvements or repairs except as specifically required under this Lease, and nothing contained in this Section shall limit Landlord's right to reimbursement from Tenant for maintenance, repair costs and replacement costs as provided elsewhere in this Lease.
+Tenant understands that it shall not make repairs at Landlord's expense or by rental offset.
 Tenant further understands that Landlord shall not be required to make any repairs to the roof, foundations, footings, the exterior surfaces of the exterior walls of the Building (excluding exterior glass), or structural, electrical or mechanical systems unless and until Tenant has notified Landlord in writing of the need for such repair and Landlord shall have a reasonable period of time thereafter to commence and complete said repair, if warranted.
-Except as set forth in Sections 2.4 and 4.2 of this Lease, all costs of any maintenance, repairs and replacement on the part of Landlord provided hereunder shall be considered part of Project Costs.
+All costs of any maintenance, repairs and replacement on the part of Landlord provided hereunder shall be considered part of Project Costs.
+Tenant further agrees that if Tenant fails to report any such need for repair in writing within sixty (60) days of its discovery by Tenant, Tenant shall be responsible for any costs and expenses and other damages related to such repair which are in excess of those which would have resulted had such need for repair been reported to Landlord within such sixty (60) day period.

 LANDLORD’S MAINTENANCE AND REPAIR.
 Subject to Article XI, Landlord shall provide service, maintenance and repair with respect to the heating, ventilating and air conditioning (“HVAC”) equipment of the Building (exclusive of any supplemental HVAC equipment servicing only the Premises) and shall maintain in good repair the Common Areas, roof, foundations, footings, the exterior surfaces of the exterior walls of the Building, and the structural, electrical, mechanical and plumbing systems of the Building except as provided in Section 7.1 above.
 Landlord shall have the right to employ or designate any reputable person or firm, including any employee or agent of Landlord or any of Landlord’s affiliates or divisions, to perform any service, repair or maintenance function.
 Landlord need not make any other improvements or repairs except as specifically required under this Lease, and nothing contained in this Section shall limit Landlord’s right to reimbursement from Tenant for maintenance, repair costs and replacement costs as provided elsewhere in this Lease.
 Tenant understands that it shall not make repairs at Landlord’s expense or by rental offset.
 Except as provided in Sections 11.1 and 12.1 below, there shall be no abatement of rent and no liability of Landlord by reason of any injury to or interference with Tenant’s business arising from the making of any repairs, alterations or improvements to any portion of the Building, including repairs to the Premises, nor shall any related activity by Landlord constitute an actual or constructive eviction; provided, however, that in making repairs, alterations or improvements, Landlord shall interfere as little as reasonably practicable with the conduct of Tenant’s business in the Premises.

-LANDLORD’S MAINTENANCE AND REPAIR.
-Subject to Articles 11 and 12, Landlord shall provide service, maintenance and repair with respect to the heating, ventilating and air conditioning (“HVAC”) equipment of the Building (exclusive of any supplemental HVAC equipment servicing only the Premises) and shall maintain in good repair the Common Areas, roof, foundations, footings, the exterior surfaces of the exterior walls of the Building (including exterior glass), and the structural, electrical, mechanical and plumbing systems of the Building (including elevators, if any, serving the Building), except to the extent provided in Section 7.1 above.
+LANDLORD’S MAINTENANCE AND REPAIRSubject to Articles 11 and 12, Landlord shall provide service, maintenance and repair with respect to the heating, ventilating and air conditioning (“HVAC”) equipment of the Building (exclusive of any supplemental HVAC equipment servicing only the Premises) and shall maintain in good repair the Common Areas, roof, foundations, footings, the exterior surfaces of the exterior walls of the Building (including exterior glass), and the structural, electrical, mechanical and plumbing systems of the Building (including elevators, if any, serving the Building), except to the extent provided in Section 7.1 above.
 Notwithstanding any provision of the California Civil Code or any similar or successor laws to the contrary, Tenant understands that it shall not make repairs at Landlord’s expense or by rental offset.
 Except as provided in Section 11.1 and Article 12 below, there shall be no abatement of rent and no liability of Landlord by reason of any injury to or interference with Tenant’s business arising from the making of any repairs, alterations or improvements to any portion of the Building, including repairs to the Premises, nor shall any related activity by Landlord constitute an actual or constructive eviction.
 Tenant hereby waives any and all rights under and benefits of subsection 1 of Section 1932, and Sections 1941 and 1942 of the California Civil Code, or any similar or successor laws now or hereafter in effect.

-LANDLORD’S MAINTENANCE AND REPAIR.
-Landlord shall keep in good order and repair only the electrical, sewer and sprinkler systems, the windows, window frames and sashes, abutting sidewalks, heating, ventilation and air conditioning equipment, roof, exterior walls, foundation, exterior canopies, gutters and water spouts, and common areas (as designated by Landlord from time to time) including any truck loading facilities pertaining to the Property.
+LANDLORD’S MAINTENANCE AND REPAIRLandlord shall keep in good order and repair only the electrical, sewer and sprinkler systems, the windows, window frames and sashes, abutting sidewalks, heating, ventilation and air conditioning equipment, roof, exterior walls, foundation, exterior canopies, gutters and water spouts, and common areas (as designated by Landlord from time to time) including any truck loading facilities pertaining to the Property.
 All costs incurred by Landlord for maintenance and repair of the Property of any nature shall be included as a Pass Through Expense.

 LANDLORD’S MAINTENANCE AND REPAIR.
 OF PREMISES Landlord shall, without expense to Tenant, maintain and make all necessary repairs to the foundations, load bearing walls, furnace, water heater, air conditioner, roof. gutter, downspouts, water mains, gas and sewer lines, sidewalks, and parking lot, on or appurtenant to the leased premises, upon Landlord reasonably determining the necessity therefore.
 UTILITIES Tenant shall pay all charges for water, gas and electricity, and all other utilities consumed by Tenant upon the leased premises.
 PARKING The tenants in the top two floors are assigned the parking area on the west side of the building only.
 The tenants in the ground floor are assigned the parking on the south side of the building only.
 OBSERVANCE OF LAWS Tenant shall duly obey and comply with all public laws, ordinances, rules or regulations related to the use of the leased premises, and shall maintain its business in such a manner as will increase insurance rates of Landlord on premises.